szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Among many of the manifestations of the Baldur's Gate series' undying hatred for thieves and bards is that their THAC0 sucks.
 A LOT.
 Barely better than wizards.
 This improves the progression such that it can reach 6, like clerics.
 The progression per level follows this sequence: 20-19-19-18-17-17-16-15-15-14-13-13-12-11-11-10-9-9-8-7-7-6.

 This component will update the THAC0 of Bards, Thieves and Mage/Thieves in the game depending on their level, but only if it's not better already.
-This will ignore the few dual-classed NPCs in the game.
-Regardless, if they're joinable, their THAC0 will update appropriately upon leveling up.

 **Component 2171** Fix Swashbuckler's incorrect THAC0 when Thief THAC0 improvement is installed (only use if no Swashbuckler overhaul is installed!)

 Normally, vanilla Swashbuckler gets to a THAC0 level of 2, because every 5 levels, it gets a +1 bonus to both THAC0 and damage inflicted.
 This hinges on the assumption that the maximum THAC0 attainable is 10.
 Changing the maximum THAC0 improvement to 6 means they would achieve, inappropriately, -2 **base** THAC0.
 This component addresses this inconsistency.

-Therefore, at levels 35 and 40, the swashbuckler will not get THAC0 bonuses, only the damage bonus, which should allow them to reach a THAC0 of 0 while still retaining the remaining damage bonuses (+8 in total).
-This way they will still be more distinguishable from regular thieves despite the THAC0 improvement and generally more useful.
-If other mods that overhaul the swashbuckler exist, you may request compatibility, as long as this causes actual problems.
+If other mods that overhaul the swashbuckler exist, you may request compatibility, as long as this causes actual problems (likely will if they expect normal THAC0 progression).

 **Component 2190:** Make Poison Weapon improve a couple of times more every 4 levels (level 17, and 21)

 This makes Poison Weapon more powerful and reliable at high levels.
 At level 17, the save penalty improves to -3, lasts for 27 seconds, and the immediate poison damage increases to 8.
 At level 21, the save penalty improves to -4, lasts for 30 seconds, and the immediate poison damage increases to 10.

-Don't use this if you're using another overhaul for this ability, or an Assassin or Blackguard overhaul that changes this ability.
-If they use a separate ability and leave the original intact, this component will change the original, which might or might not be useful in your game—it all depends on whether there's any other class, kit, or NPC left that might use it and are high-level enough to benefit.

 **Component 2200:** Allow Blackguards to perform backstabs as if they had a 2x backstab multiplier

 Self-explanatory.
-It depends on the spell granting negative plane protection.
-As such, if different blackguard variants exist, as long as they use the same spell that grants them this passive feature, they will be affected by this.

-Additionally, it allows a certain enemy blackguard in SoD to perform backstabs on you if the conditions are met, even if a component in this mod is reducing the backstab damage to their weapon.

-It will also patch any blackguards in the game such that they are guaranteed to be able to backstab.
+It will also patch any blackguards in the game such that they are guaranteed to be able to backstab, if they possess an eligible weapon and somehow can go invisible and attack (yes, there is one).

 **Component 3500:** Make Shadowstep impossible to use while in the Shadow Plane

 This seems more a bugfix than a tweak, but it bothers me, and it's not tackled anywhere else so here it is.
 No one can cast Shadowstep during those sequences, since those abilities rely on a brief plane shift to the Prime's parallel plane: the Plane of Shadow.
-This needs to be patched manually, and only the following areas are targeted:

-- Rasaad's ToB quest areas in the SP
-- Lava's Shades of the Sword Coast SP in Gnoll Stronghold
+This needs to be patched manually, and only Rasaad's ToB quest areas and Lava's Shades of the Sword Coast Gnoll Stronghold variant are affected.
 This is compatible with my Shadowdancer overhaul.

 **Component 2230:** Make RR's Crippling strike no longer able to increase Strength; instead it reduces STR to half its current value